robertricker/DriftAware-SIAlt/README.md

 ### Requirements

-DriftAware-SIAlt is built with and tested on python 3.10 .
-In addition it depends on several additional packages (see [requirements.txt](requirements.txt))
+DriftAware-SIAlt is built with and tested on python 3.10.
+In addition, it depends on several additional packages (see [requirements.txt](requirements.txt))